STEREO Planet Finder

 The images above are shown in the order of the relative positions of the

-images below, the order is reversed to reflect the fact that the HI Ahead
+Heliospheric Imager (HI) images below, the order is reversed to reflect the

-telescopes look to the left of the Sun, and those on Behind look to the right.
+fact that the HI Ahead telescopes look to the right of the Sun, and those on

-Also, the HI images are not rotated to put solar north up.
+Behind look to the left.
+Also, the HI images are not rotated to put solar

 STEREO Behind |